PritickJrDev/PritickJrDev/README.md

 # 💫 About Me:
+Hi, I’m Prithiraj<br>
-🔭 Hi, I’m Prithiraj...a result-oriented and self-motivated computer science individual.
-I'm a constant learner and have the ability to adapt to new technologies<br>👯 As of now my primary focus is on Android App development<br>🌱 Apart from android, i also work on game development and have worked before in AR & VR technology as well.<br>💬 I am also interested in learning new technologies like web3, ML and Cyber Security etc.
+A result-oriented and self-motivated computer science individual.<br>
+I'm a constant learner and have the ability to adapt to new technologies<br> As of now my primary focus is on Android App development<br>
+Apart from android, i also work on game development and have worked before in AR & VR technology as well.<br>
+I am also interested in learning new technologies like web3, ML and Cyber Security etc.

+- 🔭 I’m currently working on **Native Android Application Development**

+- 🌱 I’m currently learning **Retrofit, Web service**

+- 👯 I’m looking to collaborate on **any project ideas**

+- 👨‍💻 All of my game dev projects are available at [https://pritickjrdev.github.io/Prithiraj-sPortfolio.github.io/](https://pritickjrdev.github.io/Prithiraj-sPortfolio.github.io/)

+- 💬 Ask me about **Android, Unity game development**

+- 📫 How to reach me **prithi95raj@gmail.com**

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Prithiraj Mahilary) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/Prithiraj Mahilary)